EnVision-Research/TiViBench/README.md

 <a name="news"></a>
 ## 📌 News
+- [11/2025] 🔥 We release VideoTPO inference code on Wan2.1!
 - [11/2025] 🔥 We release TiViBench, a hierarchical manner benchmark tailored to visual reasoning for I2V generation models!

 ## 🧰 TODO

 - [x] Release Paper.
+- [x] Release VideoTPO inference code.
 - [ ] Release data and eval code.
-- [ ] Release VideoTPO inference code.

 <a name="overview"></a>